-- 11. Exhibitors must be present during judging unless an exception is granted by the superintendents prior to the start of the show.
+- 11. Exhibitors must be present during judging unless the superintendents grant an exception before the show starts.
 If an exhibitor has more than one animal of the same breed, the exhibitor can request assistance from others for confirmation judging. - 12.
 The poultry building is equipped throughout with uniform standard size cages and the superintendent may reserve the right to place more than one female of the same breed and variety belonging to the same exhibitor in one cage. - 13.
 The entries will be made by lot number, variety, breed, and class.
 Standard breeds of poultry and bantams will be recognized by American Poultry Association (APA) and American Bantam Association (ABA) standards.
 Pigeons will be recognized by pigeon standards. - 14.
 Cross breed poultry are welcome at fair and judged, and used for showmanship, however they are not eligible for auction.
-Recognize a cross breed animal may not be as competitive.
+A cross-breed animal may not be as competitive.
 It is recommended exhibitors know the standards of perfection standards closest to their dominate traits. - 15.
 All game birds must be marked with State Game Bird permit numbers on the cage. - 16.
 Birds must be picked up during the designated check out time.
 Failure to pick up exhibits during the designated checkout time will result in noncompletion of the project, forfeiture of awards and a service charge.
 If an emergency Arrangements with the superintendent need to be made if departure is later than check out time. - 17.
 At check out cages and areas under the cages must be cleaned and approved by a small animal committee member. - 18.
 Ribbons will be given for first through sixth place.